-Sturgis Hooper Professor of Geology; Professor of Environmental Science and Engineering; Director, Harvard Univ.
-Center for the Environment; Director, Science, Technology and Public Policy Program, HKS
+Sturgis Hooper Professor of Geology; Professor of Environmental Science and Engineering; Director of the Harvard University Center for the Environment; Director of the Science, Technology, and Public Policy Program, HKS

 Daniel P. Schrag is the Sturgis Hooper Professor of Geology at Harvard University, Professor of Environmental Science and Engineering, and Director of the Harvard University Center for the Environment.

-Professor of the Natural Sciences and co-Director of Graduate Studies
+Professor of Earth and Planetary Sciences Director of Graduate Studies

 Isotope geochemistry and historical geobiology.
 Re-animating ancient ecosystems and ocean chemistry using stable isotope systems, chemical speciation techniques, modern microbial experiments (for calibration) and theoretical considerations.

-Fisher Professor of Natural History and Professor of Earth and Planetary Sciences
+Fisher Professor of Natural History; Professor of Earth and Planetary Sciences, Emeritus

 Andy Knoll is the Fisher Professor of Natural History at Harvard University.
 He received his B.A. in Geology from Lehigh University in 1973 and his Ph.D., also in Geology, from Harvard in 1977....
 Read more about Andrew Knoll